Skip to content

 ParameterDescription

 resourceThe file name to write to.
-If it contains an extension, this is used to automatically set the gzip parameter.
+If it contains an extension, this is used to automatically set the compression parameter.
+If set to the empty string "", the tuples are directed to the standard output.
+If omitted, this is set based on the predicate name, file format and compression type: <predicate-name>.<format>.<compression>.